MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 ### Flask API

 The RESTful API is the most important part of our app.
-It is responsible for the interractions with both the machine learning model and the database.
+It is responsible for the interactions with both the machine learning model and the database.

 Let's have a look at the routes needed for our api: